suma-1506/steganography-project/README.md

 steganography_project/
 │
-├── hide_text.py # Function to hide secret message inside an image ├── reveal_text.py # Function to reveal hidden message from an image ├── run_me.py # One-click script to hide & reveal the message
+├── hide_text.py # Function to hide secret message inside an image.
+├── reveal_text.py # Function to reveal hidden message from an image.
+├── run_me.py # One-click script to hide & reveal the message.
-├── requirements.txt # Required libraries (mainly pillow)
+├── requirements.txt # Required libraries (mainly pillow).
-└── sample_image.png # Your input image (any .png or .jpg)
+└── sample_image.png # Your input image (any .png or .jpg).